7 of Barcelona’s best bargain signings since 2008: Pique, Alba…

-We’ve gone back to 2008, when Barcelona became the team to beat in European football as Pep Guardiola led them to the treble.
-They might not have enjoyed such dominance, winning eight of the last 11 La Liga titles, without this lot.
+We’ve gone back to 2008 when Barcelona became the team to beat in European football as Pep Guardiola led them to the treble, and picked out some of their best bits of business since.

-Helping the club transition as Xaxi declined is no mean feat.
-But the Croatian lifted the treble in his first season, and a glut of domestic trophies have since followed.
+The Croatian lifted the treble in his first season, and a glut of domestic trophies followed.

 Loved by his team-mates and a cult favourite among the fans, Mascherano was a far cry from the technically-gifted types produced by Barcelona, but his doggedness, determination and versatility made quite the impact.

 He was never going to usurp Sergio Busquets to play in his natural defensive midfield role, but he certainly made himself handy at centre-half.